-Every week we bring you the latest cruise news stories, articles we’ve published, our latest Cruise Radio Podcast, and our recent YouTube videos.
+Every week we bring you the latest cruise news stories, articles we’ve published, our latest Cruise Radio Podcast, and our recent YouTube videos for the week of August 11, 2018.

 1. Carnival Horizon, barely 6 months in service, faced a mechanical issue this week that forced it to cancel its call to Amber Cove.
 The issue is affecting the maximum speed at which the ship can travel.
 This coupled with the narrow channel in Amber Cove and the lack of tug boats available forced Carnival to cancel the port.
 The captain sent out an apologetic letter offering $50 in onboard credit per person, while the ship’s entertainment staff planned plenty of onboard activities for the day.
 Read the full article here.